 When you create an enterprise project (enterprise project: A project that is stored in Project Server to ensure information integrity.
-To make changes to an enterprise project, users with access permissions are required to check it in and out from Project Server.) and save it to Microsoft Project Server, it is not yet available for team members to view and update.
-The project is available only to you.
+To make changes to an enterprise project, users with access permissions are required to check it in and out from Project Server.) and save it to Microsoft Office Project Server, it is not yet available for team members to view and update.
+The project is only available to you.

 To make the project available to your team members, you must publish the project.
 Publishing a project also publishes its assignments (assignment: A specific resource that is assigned to a particular task.).
-As your project progresses, you may have to make changes to your tasks and assignments.
+As your project progresses, you may need to make changes to your tasks and assignments.
 These changes must be published to make them available to your team members.

-- Open the project, click the File tab, and then click Publish.
+- On the File menu, click Publish.

 - If you have made changes to the plan and haven't yet saved them, you will be prompted to do so.
 Click Yes to save the plan.